Top 50 NFL Players of All-Time

 179N/AN/AN/AN/AN/A7N/A1207x0x1x

-Mike Singletary won Defensive Player of the Year twice in his career, and was also a part of that 1985 Bears team.
-He had ten Pro Bowl appearances and was named all-pro seven times.
-He was a terrific middle linebacker, dominating for 12 years.
+Singletary won Defensive Player of the Year twice and was part of an all-time 1985 Bears team.
+He made ten Pro Bowl appearances and was named All-Pro seven times over a 12-year career.

 FAQ